 U.S. Consumer Product Safety Commission – Recall Alert

-Consumer Contact: Trane toll-free at (888) 731-7561 from 6 a.m. to 11 p.m.
-CT Monday through Saturday, 7 a.m. to 11 p.m.
-CT Sunday, or online at www.trane.com/residential and click on “XB300 Product Recall” for more information.
-Consumers can also log onto http://www.americanstandardair.com/residential and click on “XB300 Product Recall” for more information.
+Consumer Contact: Trane toll-free at 844-866-8429 from 8 a.m. to 5 p.m.
+CT Monday through Friday, or online at www.trane.com/residential orwww.americanstandardair.com and click on “Safety Recall” for more information.

-Sold by: Trane and American Standard independent distributors and dealers nationwide from February 2010 to March 2014 for between $890 and $1,000.
+Sold at: Trane and American Standard independent dealers nationwide from January 2015 to April 2015 for about $120.

-Manufactured in: Mexico.
-[Below is standard language that appears in all recall announcements] The U.S. Consumer Product Safety Commission is charged with protecting the public from unreasonable risks of injury or death associated with the use of thousands of types of consumer products under the agency’s jurisdiction.
+About U.S. CPSC: The U.S. Consumer Product Safety Commission is charged with protecting the public fromunreasonable risks of injury or death associated with the use of thousands of types of consumer products under the agency’s jurisdiction.
 Deaths, injuries, and property damage from consumer product incidents cost the nation more than $1 trillion annually.
 CPSC is committed to protecting consumers and families from products that pose a fire, electrical, chemical or mechanical hazard.
 CPSC’s work to ensure the safety of consumer products - such as toys, cribs, power tools, cigarette lighters and household chemicals – contributed to a decline in the rate of deaths and injuries associated with consumer products over the past 40 years.

 Federal law bars any person from selling products subject to a publicly-announced voluntary recall by a manufacturer or a mandatory recall ordered by the Commission.